gdiaz384/py3translationServer/README.md

 - If the application is told to close suddenly though the API while in the middle of processing, then it will typically wait for any subprocesses or thread to finish and close on its own before the application exits.
 This is the intended behavior for multiprocess and multithreaded applications.
 This is not a bug.
     - However, because fairseq + CPU will always hang after processing large batches, the sub processes will never finish and close.
     - Currently, identifying and closing these subprocesses for fairseq + CPU is done via the psutil library.
-    - Without this library, if using fairseq + CPU, there is no convinent cross-platform way to identify such zombie processes, therefore fairseq + CPU + multiprocessing when the psutil is not available is currently disabled.
+    - Without this library, if using fairseq + CPU, there is no convenient cross-platform way to identify such zombie processes, therefore fairseq + CPU + multiprocessing when the psutil is not available is currently disabled.
     - If this functionality is desired, then please install psutil.
         - `pip install psutil`
     - In other words, this fairseq + CPU bug is why `psutil` is in `resources\requirements.txt` instead of `resources\optional.txt`, because it enables the use of multiprocessing for this configuration which is a core feature.